Ommegang: Other examples of Ommegang

-The most infrequent Ommegang, only held once every 25 years, is part of the Cavalcade of Hanswijck in Mechelen.
+An infrequent Ommegang, only held once every 25 years, is part of the Cavalcade of Hanswijck in Mechelen.
 The Ommegang element evolved from the annual procession around the city walls held since 1330 as a token of gratitude to Mechelen's patron Saint Rumbold who 'miraculously' ended a siege.
 A Ros Beiaard which is smaller but older than the one in Dendermonde is mounted in the same manner and the 'family' of six city giants stands out.
 As in other cities, the commemoration became located largely within its centre.